Love That Knows No Measure (Ephesians 3:17-19)

 Paul prays that we may be able to comprehend Christ’s love.
 Comprehend means to grasp, or to take in.
 Paul wants us all to know and understand the breadth, length, depth and height of Christ’s love.
 How can finite man grasp the love of an infinite Christ?
 It is infinitely wide, long, deep, and high.
 Naturally, we will never be able to grasp Christ’s infinite love.
 Paul’s prayer is requesting that God’s infinity might fill man’s finiteness.
 We can never know the breadth, length, depth, and height of Christ’s love to the point of His understanding, but we can know it to the point of ours.

 He prayed that we might know the breadth of Gods love (how wide).
 There is nothing narrow about God’s love for people.
 Jesus loved the publicans and sinners.
 He loved the wayward prodigal and He loved his bitter older brother.
 He loved Judas as much as He loved John.
-He loved Pilate as much as Peter, Annas and Antipas as much as Andrew and Ananias.
-Such is God’s love.
-It is wonderfully wide.
-John tells us in John 3:16 that God loves the world.
+He loved Pilate as much as Peter.
+Such is God’s love, It is wonderfully wide.
+God loves the world (John 3:16).

 Paul prayed that we might know the length of Gods love (how long).
 How long does God love us?
 When, for instance, did God start loving us?
 Was it when we were saved?
 Was it when we first responded to the Holy Spirit’s call?
 Was it when we were born?
-Was it when He saw us “in Adam”?
 Was it when He made the world?
-Was it when He decided, before the foundation of the world, to act in creation and, subsequently, to act in redemption?
-No, He loved us long before that, His is an everlasting love, a love without a beginning, as eternal as He Himself is.
-Jeremiah 31:3
+No, He loved us long before that, His is an everlasting love, a love without a beginning, as eternal as He Himself is (Jeremiah 31:3).

 Finally, Paul prayed that God’s people might know the height of God’s love (how high).
 Jesus has now ascended on high and is seated in the highest heaven.
 His throne is high and lifted up.
 He reigns amidst scenes of splendor.
 Angel hosts bow down to Him.
 Bright, sinless beings rush to do His will.
 He basks in His Father’s love.
 Has He now forgotten us?
 Oh, no!
 He has seated us with Himself in the heavenlies.
 Such is His love.